mlund/faunus/docs/_docs/energy.md

 # Energy <a name="energy"></a>

-The system energy is described by a Hamiltonian where an arbitrary number of potential energy terms can be added,
+The system energy, or Hamiltonian, consists of a sum of potential energy terms,

 $$
 \mathcal{H}_{sys} = U_1 + U_2 + ...